irql-notlessorequal/ror2-gimme/Thunderstore/README.md

 - `[PLAYER]` for a player, not required when playing solo.
 - `{QUANTITY}` the amount to give, a number between one and 1024, optional.

-As of version 1.0.1, the argument parser is much more flexible.
+As of version 1.0.1, the argument parser is more flexible.

 The following combos are now permitted:
 ```
 /gi Tougher 255 <-- Gives 255 Tougher Times to self (solo only)